 Bachelor of Technical and Applied Studies

 The Bachelor of Technical and Applied Studies (BTAS) at BGSU Firelands is a degree program designed to respond directly to specific regional workforce needs.
-Students complete a series of Technical and Applied Studies (TAS) courses along with courses in an area of concentration designed to develop concrete workplace skills in the areas of health care leadership, small business enterprise, or technology.
+Students complete a series of Technical and Applied Studies (TAS) courses along with courses in an area of concentration designed to develop concrete workplace skills in the areas of small business enterprise or technology.

 Entrance into the degree program will require an associate's degree.
 Students who have not yet earned an associate's degree will be advised through an associate degree completion program before transitioning into the BTAS.
 Students who have already earned an associate's degree, through BGSU Firelands or elsewhere, will enter directly into the BTAS program.
 The vision of the program is to develop workers who possess both the "soft-skills" (communication, critical thinking, and professionalism) and career specific skills (corresponding to degree concentration) that are needed in today's employment market.